UMAprotocol/UMIPs/UMIPs/umip-x.md

 ## Rationale

-Please reference the Rationale section in UMIP-16 and UMIP-20 for a full walkthrough of the Rationale behind calculating aggregatory gas prices.
+Please reference the Rationale section in UMIP-16 and UMIP-20 for a full walkthrough of the rationale behind calculating aggregatory gas prices.

-This price identifier will conditionally use a different price calculation methodology depending on the expiry state of the contract making the price request.
+This price identifier will conditionally use a different price calculation methodology depending on the implied expiry state of the contract making the price request.
 This choice was made because a synthetic token, that is trading based on the future price of an underlying index, will have its price affected by expectations of the future movement of the underlying.
 If there is a large discrepancy in the synthetic’s price and the underlying index, arbitrageurs could take advantage of the difference in price by minting tokens at a rate determined by the underlying, abandoning their collateral to be liquidated and selling the tokens at the higher trading rate.
-Additionally, if a token is trading at a price that is higher than the notional value of the backing collateral, there would be no incentive for a liquidator to perform a liquidation.
+Additionally, if a token is trading at a price that is higher than the notional value of the backing collateral, there would be no economic incentive for a liquidator to perform a liquidation.

 A 2-hour TWAP was chosen to mitigate any risk of attempted price manipulation attempts on the market price of the synthetic.
 To meaningfully manipulate the price that token sponsors’ collateralization is calculated with, an attacker would have to manipulate the trading price of a token for an extended amount of time.
 This is described further in the Security Considerations section.

 ## Implementation

-If this price identifier is used by an expiring contract, such as the EMP, the method to return a price will differ depending on if the contract has expired.
-For non-expiring contracts, it is recommended that the contract creator not use this price identifier.

-If the price request UTC timestamp is earlier than the associated contract’s expiry timestamp, voters will need to follow this process to calculate the TWAP for the contract’s token.
+If the price request's UTC timestamp is less than `1612051200`, voters will need to calculate a 2-hour TWAP for the contract’s token.
 This TWAP will be over a time interval defined by the price request timestamp and two hours before the price request timestamp.
-The price data used will be any price event of the associated synthetic token in the token’s highest volume Ether/synthetic gas token Uniswap pool.
+The price data used will be any on-chain price event of the associated synthetic token in the token’s highest volume Ether/synthetic gas token Uniswap pool.
 As the token price will already implicitly be tracking the GASETH-1M-1M price, it should be left “as returned” without any scaling transformation.
 The final DVM price should be returned with the synthetic token as the denominator of the price pair and should be submitted with 18 decimals.

-At expiry, a price request for GASETH-TWAP-1Mx1M will follow the calculation methodology for the GASETH-1M-1M identifier defined in the UMIP-20 Rationale and Implementation sections.
+If the price request's UTC timestamp is at or after `1612051200`, a price request for GASETH-TWAP-1Mx1M will follow the calculation methodology for the GASETH-1M-1M identifier defined in the UMIP-20 Rationale and Implementation sections.

-Here is a reference implementation for an off-chain price feed that calculates the TWAP of a token based on Uniswap price data.
-This feed should be used as a convenient way to query a realtime or historical price.
-Users are also encouraged to build their own off-chain price feeds that depend on other sources.
+[Here](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js) is a reference implementation for an off-chain price feed that calculates the TWAP of a token based on Uniswap price data.
+This feed should be used as a convenient way to query a realtime or historical price, but voters are encouraged to build their own off-chain price feeds.

 ## Security considerations